jeison-araya/jeison-araya/README.md

 ### About me

-📌 I'm an active student of Business computing at Univerity of Costa Rica.
+📌 Active student of Business computing at Univerity of Costa Rica.

 #### Languajes:
 - Mostly worked: `Python` and `Javascript`